Lynching of Jesse Washington: NAACP investigation and campaign

 Although The Crisis had campaigned against lynching in the past, this publication was their first to depict images of an attack.
 The NAACP's board was initially hesitant to publish such graphic content, but Du Bois insisted on doing so, arguing that uncensored coverage would push white Americans to support change.
 The issue included accounts of the lynching that Freeman had obtained from Waco residents.
-Du Bois wrote The Crisis article on the lynching; he edited and organized Freeman's report for publication, but did not credit her in the issue.
+Du Bois wrote The Crisiss article on the lynching; he edited and organized Freeman's report for publication, but did not credit her in the issue.
 Du Bois's article concluded with a call to support the anti-lynching movement.
 The NAACP distributed the report to hundreds of newspapers and politicians, a campaign that led to wide condemnation of the lynching.
 Many white observers were disturbed by photos of the southerners who celebrated the lynching.
 The Crisis included more images of lynchings in subsequent issues.
 Washington's death received continued discussion in The Crisis.
 Oswald Garrison Villard wrote in a later edition of the paper that "the crime at Waco is a challenge to our American civilization".

 Other black newspapers also carried significant coverage of the lynching, as did liberal monthly magazines such as The New Republic and The Nation.
 Freeman traveled around the U.S. to speak to audiences about her investigation, maintaining that a shift in public opinion could accomplish more than legislative actions.
 Although there were other lynchings as brutal as Washington's, the availability of photographs and the setting of his death made it a cause célèbre.
 Leaders of the NAACP hoped to launch a legal battle against those responsible for Washington's death, but abandoned the plan owing to the projected cost.

 The NAACP had struggled financially around that time.
 Their anti-lynching campaign helped them raise funds, but they scaled back the campaign as the U.S. entered World War I. NAACP president Joel Elias Spingarn later said that the group's campaign placed "lynching into the public mind as something like a national problem".
 Bernstein describes this anti-lynching campaign as the "barest beginnings of a battle that would last many years".

 The number of lynchings in the U.S. increased in the late 1910s, particularly in the postwar period.
-In addition, in the summer and fall of 1919, called Red Summer, racial riots of whites against blacks broke out in numerous large cities, including in the Northeast and Midwest, due in part to tensions related to competition for jobs and housing in the postwar period as veterans struggled to re-enter society.
+In addition, in the summer and fall of 1919 called Red Summer, racial riots of whites against blacks broke out in numerous large cities, including in the Northeast and Midwest, due in part to tensions related to competition for jobs and housing in the postwar period as veterans struggled to re-enter society.
 Particularly in Chicago and Washington, DC, blacks fought back fiercely in the riots but suffered the most casualties and property losses.
 They believed their war service should have earned them better treatment as citizens.